 George Montague, Brighton, 20 March 2017

-The original membership list was typed on A4 paper and photocopied.
-It stayed that way until it was turned into an A5 booklet in October 1983, when the data was held on a BBC “B” home computer.
-The Newsletter followed the same format from that time until January 1989 when the title “Newsbuoy” was first coined.
+The original membership list was typed A4 paper using a second-hand manual Olivetti typewriter and photocopied.
+It stayed that way until it was turned into an A5 booklet in October 1983, when the membership data was held on a BBC “B” home computer.
+The Newsletter followed the same format until January 1989 when the title “Newsbuoy” was first coined.
 From April 1987 to November 1988 the magazine went bilingual while we nurtured our sister organisation in France until they reached the critical mass to allow Viole et Croisière en Liberté to fly on its own.
 At one time the East Coast contingent was almost as strong as the South Coast's.
 Also, power boats started to form a new force under the late Robert Lloyd, who was skipper of the famed Princess 42 ‘Just Cruising’, also known as “Patio Doors”.

-With a successful racing section and a number of women only boats, the Sailing and Cruising Association soon established itself on the world wide stage.
+With a successful racing section competing under the banner of the Gay UK Sailing Team (GUST) and a number of women only boats, the Sailing and Cruising Association soon established itself on the world wide stage.
 We federated with clubs in America, Europe, Australia and South Africa.
-We also affiliated to the RYA and have come a long way since 1980.
+We also affiliated to the RYA and were recognised in 2011 as runner up in the RYA Club of the Year! and have come a long way since 1980.

 For many of us the Club has been a life changing experience, bringing a lot of fun and enjoyment; thanks must go to all those whose energy over the years has contributed to the development of the Club.
 Sadly, not all are with us now, but many are fondly remembered.
 Long may its success continue.